vgwb/Antura_arabic/docs/Modules/Teacher.md

 Each variable is assigned a *contribution weight*, which can be manually configured in **ConfigAI**.
 If a vocabulary entry has a too lower weight, a minimum weight can however be assigned, defined as `ConfigAI.data_minimumTotalWeight`.

-### Inter-pack ordering
+### 4) Optional reordering

 At last, after data has been selected, an optional ordering may be enforced.
-This can be useful to make sure that the vocabulary data entires of a given MiniGame play session appear during play in order of difficulty
+This can be useful to make sure that all the vocabulary data of a given MiniGame play session appear during play in order of difficulty.
 The ordering is performed on the **intrinsic difficulty** of each vocabulary data entry.

 ### Wrong answers